outsidedav/swift/index.md

 ### SDKs and Dependency management

-The following tools are required to ensure you can install the native SDKs to work with the various IBM Cloud Services.
+The following tools ensure that you can install the native SDKs to work with the various {{site.data.keyword.cloud_notm}} Services.

 - [Install CocoaPods for IBM Cloud SDKs](https://cocoapods.org/)
   ```